-That’s not to say they hadn't already made some advancements of their own.
 Throughout the 1980’s Lapierre bikes dominated the mountain biking scene sponsoring multiple successful teams.
-Lapierre was ahead of the pack in their support of a sport that would boom throughout the 80’s and 90’s, focusing much of their efforts off the beaten track.
+Lapierre was ahead of the pack in its support of a sport that would boom throughout the 80’s and 90’s, focusing much of their efforts off the beaten track.

 In 2012, after five years of working closely with RockShox in the R&D process, Lapierre released the first bikes with the e:i shock system, an electronic suspension system that adjusts the level of damping based on real-time feedback from the trail.